“We believe that out of the public school grows the greatness of a nation.”

 Think of unregulated charter school growth.
 Especially in rural areas, public money that could be used to strengthen the very public schools for the local students is being used to help fund charter schools that will serve a fraction of the students but without the regulatory constructions placed upon traditional public schools.

 Think of the Achievement School Districts.
-The one in North Carolina renamed the “Innovative School District” just started and it is being run by a “foreign” entity.
+The one in North Carolina is about to start and it is being run by a “foreign” entity.

 Someone is making a profit in all of those ventures with public resources.